spynetS/RapidElements/README.md

 ```

-:   This will only work on a server.
-It will embed the components indide the div conting the `include-html` attribute and then compile the components
+**This will only work on a server.
+It will embed the components indide the div conting the `include-html` attribute and then compile the components**

 ## How it works
 RapidElements is just replacing the outerHTML with the component definitions by saving all component definitions (the elements containg component-name).